Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 Tenacious programmers started to use the decompile capability of some of the modern QuakeC compilers to reverse engineer compiled game code back into .qc files for some mods.

-This method was applied to the reaper bot, initially to fix bugs in the code, specifically the infamous disappearing weapons bug.
+This method was applied to the reaper bot, initially to fix bugs in the code, specifically the infamous disappearing weapons bug present in QuakeC v1.05.

 Decompiling the reaper source code was being discussed and performed by developers on Usenet.